karthikaiyasamy/rustnotes/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files.
+I am writing my learning journey of rust here.